Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Kudos to Hermes Rivera on Unsplash for this photo.

-You can use Javascript frontend frameworks like React, Vue or Angular.
+You can use JavaScript frontend frameworks like React, Vue, or Angular.
 Most of them don't technically output static HTML files, but it's possible to do so with experience or by using static site generators developed on top of them.

-In short, static site generators take source files and generate an entirely static website, ready to be delivered to viewers.
+In short, static site generators (SSGs) take source files and generate an entirely static website, ready to be delivered to viewers.

-There are many options available to choose from and it might be difficult to see through the plethora of static site generators available, as all are more or less relevant depending on your use case.
+There are many options available to choose from, and it might be difficult to see through the plethora of static site generators available, as all are more or less relevant depending on your use case.

-Among them, Gatsby is a Progressive Web App generator built on React that loads only the critical HTML, CSS, data, and JavaScript so your site loads as fast as possible.
+Among them, Gatsby is a progressive web app generator built on React that loads only the critical HTML, CSS, data, and JavaScript so your site loads as fast as possible.

 Next.js is a lightweight framework for static and server-rendered React applications, also built on React.

-Nuxt.js is a framework for creating Vue.js applications, you can choose between Universal, Static Generated, or Single Page Applications.
-Technically not exactly an SSG, you can still use the provided deployment option called nuxt generate to build a statically generated Vue.js Application.
+Nuxt.js is a framework for creating Vue.js applications; you can choose between Universal, Static Generated, or Single Page Applications.
+Technically not exactly an SSG, you can still use the provided deployment option called nuxt generate

-Gridsome is a Vue. js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs, or Markdown files.
+Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs, or Markdown files.

 You may need your content to be edited and maintained after the website is built.
-This task will probably be someone non-technical's job and to ease their job, you might want to use a headless CMS.
+This task will probably be someone non-technical's job, and to ease their job, you might want to use a headless CMS.

 Many headless CMSs are available on the market today to do what they do best: manage content!